sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors_terraform.md

 ## Upgrading executors

 Upgrading executors is relatively uninvolved.
 Simply follow the instructions below.
-Also, check the [executors changelog](TODO: Link) for any breaking changes or new features or flags that you might want to configure.
+Also, check the [changelog](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md) for any Executors related breaking changes or new features or flags that you might want to configure.
+See [Executors maintenance](deploy_executors.md#Maintaining-and-upgrading-executors) for version compatability.

 ### **Step 1:** Update the source version of the terraform modules